What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 When considering what to see in Athens in 2 days, some would argue that’s already too much time spent in the Greek capital.
 Little love is expressed for Athens in virtual forums, and it’s easy to understand why once you’ve experienced the pinnacle of travel that is summer in the Cyclades.

 If Greek and Roman history doesn’t pique your interest much, then one packed day is a sufficient amount of time to explore the Athens highlights.
 If you prefer a more leisurely pace and the opportunity to bake in some lesser known hidden gems, two days is plenty.
-A third day could even be warranted if you’re seeking time by the sea; I had originally scoped out Lake Vouliagmeni for a relaxing day lounging by the water and ultimately determined I didn’t have enough time during my two-day sprint.
-Given it’s located 45 minutes south of the city, at least a half day at the lake is warranted to properly enjoy a sun lounger, spa services, and the elevated eatery on site.
+A third day could even be warranted if you’re seeking time by the sea; I had originally scoped out Lake Vouliagmeni for a relaxing day lounging by the water and ultimately determined I didn’t have enough time to visit during my two-day sprint.
+It’s located 45 minutes south of the city center, so at least a half day is warranted to properly enjoy a sun lounger, spa services, and the elevated eatery on the lake.

-Assuming you have Greek islands up next on your itinerary, 2 days in Athens is enough time to sufficiently explore the central districts housing the capital’s most famous ancient landmarks, plus have enough time to indulge in local experiences and fine dining.
-This was a sufficient amount of time for a first visit, and I departed satisfied that I experienced the best of Athens!
+Assuming you have Greek islands up next on your itinerary, 2 days in Athens is enough to sufficiently explore the central districts housing the capital’s most famous ancient landmarks, plus have enough time to indulge in local experiences and fine dining.
+This was an adequate amount of time for a first visit, and I departed satisfied that I experienced the best of Athens!

 TRAVEL TOOLS